 Colours are attributes of displayed characters.
 Not all terminals allow using them.
 To check if the colours are available in a specific terminal the has_colors() function can be used.
 It returns a bool value.
-If it is TRUE then the terminal can display colours.
+If it is true then the terminal can display colours.
 After checking the availability of colours the start_color() function should be invoked.
-It takes no arguments and returns ∞ if it is able to initialize colours handling.
+It takes no arguments and returns ok if it is able to initialize colours handling.
 Otherwise it returns ERR.
 The number of available colours is given by the COLORS constant.
 However, the curses library doesn't allow using a single colour.
-Pairs of color have to be configured before colours can be applied.
+Pairs of colors have to be configured before colours can be applied.
 The first colour in the pair is the colour of a character, the second is the colour of the character's background.
 The maximum number of colour pairs is given by the COLOR_PAIRS constant.
 The init_pair() function configures a single pair of colours.
 It takes three arguments of the short int type.
-The first is the number of the character colour and the number of its background colour.
+The first is the number of the pair and it should be greater than zero.
+The next two are the number of the character colour and the number of its background colour.